codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 	but through HTTPS.
 Will set the HTTP Strict Transport Security header, which instructs modern browsers to automatically modify any HTTP requests to HTTPS requests for the $duration.

+.. php:function:: function_usable ( $function_name )

+    :param string $function_name: Function to check for
+    :returns: TRUE if the function exists and is safe to call, FALSE otherwise.
+    :rtype: bool

 .. php:function:: is_cli ()

 	:returns: TRUE if the script is being executed from the command line or FALSE otherwise.
+	:rtype: bool

+.. php:function:: is_really_writable ( $file )

+    :param string $file: The filename being checked.
+    :returns: TRUE if you can write to the file, FALSE otherwise.
     :rtype: bool

 .. php:function:: log_message ($level, $message [, $context])